wooster0/soft/README.md

 * Easy integration into any environment.
 * Ability to test graphics output:
   Often in graphics and video games it's hard to test output accurately.
-  Wool being a software renderer, it's easy to accurately test graphics output.
+  Soft being a software renderer, it's easy to accurately test graphics output.
+The GPU is not used and all pixels are rendered by hand.
 * Reusability and flexibility:
   As an example, a single `drawRect` serves to draw rectangles with solid colors, gradients, rounded corners, everything.
   All this keeps the library small yet powerful.